 Typically, $25,000 does not go very far in a personal injury case that involves serious injuries.
 If the accident is severe, half of this amount may go towards the first ambulance ride and medical stay in the emergency room.
 Since $25,000 usually is not adequate in a severe auto or motorcycle accident, it is important to consider purchasing higher policy limits.

-If you chose to carry insurance on your motorcycle, it is a good idea to carry the card with you while riding the motorcycle.
+In order to comply with Washington state law, all motorcyclists must carry proof of insurance card while riding.
 This way, if you are involved in an accident, you have all of the information that you need to exchange with the other party involved in the accident.

 What Are Motorcycle Endorsements In Washington State?

-Although motorcycle insurance is not required in Washington State, having a motorcycle endorsement is a requirement.
+As is now the case with liability insurance, having a motorcycle endorsement is a requirement for all of those who wish to ride in Washington state.
 The endorsement demonstrates that the rider has at least minimal skills and knowledge regarding safe motorcycle operation.
 In 2007, Washington State adjusted its vehicle code to allow law enforcement officers to impound motorcycles of unendorsed riders.
 This was enacted to mandate riders get their endorsements as well as penalize the drivers who are unendorsed.

 There are two ways that a motorcyclist can get their endorsement: